 A dental bridge is simply a replacement tooth inserted where there is a gap or missing tooth.
 Without a dental bridge, other teeth are at risk of becoming loose.
 The bridge will not only improve the appearance of your smile, but it will prevent other dental issues.

-If you think you may need a dental bridge, consider setting up a consultation with one of our specialists before symptoms arise.
+If you need a dental bridge, consider consulting with one of our specialists before symptoms arise.
 Beforehand, it’s best to familiarise yourself with the options for this procedure, available at our NW Calgary dental clinic.

 Types of Dental Bridges

 There are four types of dental bridges.
 Here are overviews of each:

 Traditional Dental BridgesTraditional dental bridges are the most common and popular type of bridge.
 It entails one or several fake teeth secured in place by dental crowns cemented around the missing tooth.